sdbeng/new-day/access_specifiers.md

 ```
 ## Avoid Trivial Getters and Setters
 Sometimes accessors are not neccesary, or even advisable.
 The C++ Core Guidelines recommend, "A trivial getter or setter adds no semantic value: the data item could just as well be public."
+ere is an example from the Core Gidelines:

+lkhlghhhhhhhFFFFFhL